 A year ago a couple contacted us for help.
 It was a large swimming pool located in Spain that they had decided to build themselves.

-They therefore sent us to carry out the plans, but also to remotely supervise the construction site.
-It was, indeed, out of question to make their budget explode with regular and expensive travel expenses.
+They therefore asked us to carry out the plans and supervise the construction site on a remote-basis.
+It was, of course, out of the question to make their budget explode with regular and expensive travel expenses.

 Characteristics of the project